 Buying an established business requires a major commitment of time, money and energy.
 Doing your research before making a decision is essential.

-Advantages of buying an established business include:
+Advantages of buying a business

-Disadvantages of buying an established business include:
+Disadvantages of buying a business

 What is the ‘right’ business will vary, depending on your particular needs and lifestyle.

 - are physically, financially and emotionally suited to the business

 - have the necessary skills, experience, time, resources, vision and commitment to make this business a success